truenas/middleware/docs/userguide/freenas_tasks.rst

 Tasks
 =====

-The Tasks section of the administrative GUI can be used to perform the following tasks:
+The Tasks section of the administrative GUI can be used to configure the following:

 * :ref:`Cron Jobs`: provides a graphical front-end to `crontab(5) <http://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`_